Storage & Shelf Life:

 Sulfides produced by living phytoplankton: A small amount of sulfides are produced by phytoplankton that is always in the product.
 Sulfides are very volatile and they come out of solution and build up in the air within the bottle even at low temperatures.
 If the phytoplankton is kept at a temperature in the 40’s instead of the 30’s it will have more odor.
 If it warms up for even a short time, say during shipping, it will have more odor.

 We had our product tested throughout its shelf life and beyond.
 The levels found were very low ranging from 17 to 20 ppm (ppm = parts per million).
 These levels are very low and were also very consistent from just packaged phytoplankton through phytoplankton that was more than 5 months old (beyond the shelf life).
 People are extremely sensitive to sulfides, which are detected at the very low levels of 0.5 ppb (parts per billion).

-A bottle of DT’s Live Marine Phytoplankton may have a strong odor because dimethylsulfide builds up in the air that has been trapped in the bottle.
+A bottle of SA’s Live Marine Phytoplankton may have a strong odor because dimethylsulfide builds up in the air that has been trapped in the bottle.